 She holds a Master's Degree in journalism from Columbia College - where she was a recipient of the Follett Fellowship.
 She has a B.A. in sociology and communications from Lake Forest College, from which she graduated cum laude with honors in her major and honors on her senior thesis.

-In 2017, she was awarded an artist residency at Starry Night in Truth or Consequences, NM, and in 2018 she was awarded a writing residency at the Ragdale Foundation in Lake Forest, IL - where she worked on Beyond the Mat: Don't Just Do Yoga - Live It.
+In 2017, she was awarded an artist residency at Starry Night in Truth or Consequences, NM, and in 2018 she was awarded a writing residency at the Ragdale Foundation in Lake Forest, IL - where she completed Beyond the Mat: Don't Just Do Yoga - Live It.

 Kali Om is has been teaching yoga since 1998 and is a disciple of Sri Dharma Mittra.
-She is author of the 2018 book, Beyond the Mat: Don't Just Do Yoga - Live It.
+A former profess or of yogic studies at DePaul University, she is author of the 2018 book, Beyond the Mat: Don't Just Do Yoga - Live It.

 A former triathlete, she began studying yoga after her mother died and believes that regular practice can help people weather rough patches with dignity and grace - and keep them grounded when things are going well.